MDPvis/MDPvis.github.io/README.md

 4. Install a few Python libraries with `pip install -U flask-cors`.
 5. Navigate into the MDPvis directory and start the server with `python flask_server.py`

 At this point the server will start, but it will likely fail because the Flask server expects your MDP simulator to define a file in its code base called `domain_bridge.py`.
-The next (and final) helps you define this file.
+The next (and final) section helps you define this file.

 # Bridging MDPvis and Your Domain